 Everything I read says paphs like “low light”.
 In my experience they like intermediate light…bright enough to encourage vibrant leaves and vigorous growth, but not HOT enough that it will burn the leaf.
 So what does that mean?
 East-facing windows with direct sun for a small portion of the morning seems to be good, or South/West windows with a sheer cloth that screens at least 50% of the sun.
 LED grow light are especially helpful because you can provide long hours (10-14h) of consistent low-to-moderate light, but you only need about 8-20 watts per square foot of coverage.
 If you really want to dive into light, I’ve written a great post on the topic as it applies not only to paphiopedilums, but all houseplants; here’s a link to Light Recommendations: PPFD (PAR) for Orchids and Houseplants.

-Also as a general note on the light requirements of different types:
+A general note on the light requirements of different paphiopedilum types:

-* Mottled leafed paphs generally need lower light than strap-leafed paphs.
+- Mottled leafed paphs: need low light, and definitely less than strap-leafed paphs.

-*** Strapped-leafed (multi-floral) paphs generally need bright light—up to cattleya levels in the fall during inflorescence formation.
+- Strapped-leafed & multi-floral paphs: moderate to bright light—you’ll want to go up to Cattleya levels in the fall during inflorescence formation.

 Potting Medium – What potting mix do paphs need?

 I mentioned above that paphs need good airflow at their roots.
 They typically grow as epiphytes (on trees with their roots covered in live moss) or lithophytes (on rock with their roots also covered in live moss), but many are terrestrial and grow in a mix of leaf litter, decaying forest bits, rock and again…moss.
 What all of these will typically have in common is that they are water-retentive but well draining (not dense, muddy or compact), and no matter what, they get rained on often—with many species coming from places that have seasonal monsoons where it rains daily for weeks or months at a time!
-Your potting media needs hold water, but allow for drainage and airflow too, so the roots don’t choke and rot.
+Your potting media needs to retain water but also allow for drainage and airflow too, this is so the roots don’t choke and rot.

 My recommended media: I use a baseline blend and I’ve been tinkering with it for a few years now.
 It’s roughly 50% bark to 50% rock (pumice or large perlite), with a top-dressing of sphagnum moss around the base of the plant.
 The sphagnum helps keep the base of the plant moist (where new roots start) and it slows evaporation a bit, but it’s only a thin layer of about 1/8-1/4″.
 For bark I prefer Orchiata (pine bark) because it lasts longer and retains water more reliably than fir bark (which can fragment and get soggy as it ages faster than pine bark).
 If I have horticultural grade charcoal available, I’ll also add that in place of some of the rock (up to 5% of the total media ratio).